NLP Essentials

 Task 1: Chronicles of Narnia

 Your goal is to extract and organize structured information from C.S.
-Lewis's Chronicles of Narnia series, focusing on book metadata and chapter statistics.
+Lewis's series, focusing on book metadata and chapter statistics.

 Data Collection